 The 2020 Space Census was conducted by the Space Skills Alliance in collaboration with the Space Growth Partnership's Space Skills Advisory Panel from October to December 2020.
 It was funded by the University of Leicester, the Satellite Applications Catapult, and the UK Space Agency.

-The primary purpose of this Census is to get baseline demographic data for the UK space sector, as none currently exists.
+The primary purpose of the Census was to get baseline demographic data for the UK space sector.

-Existing evidence suggests that the space sector has diversity and inclusion problems, particularly around gender and ethnicity, but this evidence is limited.
+Existing evidence suggested that the space sector had diversity and inclusion problems, particularly around gender and ethnicity, but this evidence was limited.
 Without a good baseline it is hard to determine what interventions should be made, measure if these are having any effect, and identify which are the most effective.

-The Census is split into two sections: About You, and About Your Job.
-The first section covers demographic questions like gender, ethnic background, and sexuality, as well as experiences of discrimination.
-The second section covers your qualifications and route into the sector.
-All the questions are optional.
+The Census was split into two sections: About You, and About Your Job.
+The first section covered demographic questions like gender, ethnic background, and sexuality, as well as experiences of discrimination.
+The second section covered qualifications and routes into the sector.
+All responses were anonymous and all questions were optional.

 The questions were agreed by the Space Skills Alliance and the Space Skills Advisory Panel’s diversity working group, and are designed to answer questions about what steps should be taken to improve the UK space sector.

 The wording of certain sensitive questions on topics such as gender identity, ethnicity, and disability, follows best practice set out by relevant groups such as Stonewall, the Office for National Statistics, and the Washington Group on Disability Statistics.

 Results from the Census